How do I apply for consent orders?

 De facto relationship jurisdiction – financial causes

-There are special requirements where you are making an application for orders for maintenance and/or property settlement as a party to a de facto relationship.
+There are special requirements where you are making an application for financial or property orders as a party to a de facto relationship.

 You must complete the part of the application that establishes that you are entitled to apply and meet certain geographical requirements.